-When a family becomes involved in our child-welfare system, it can be difficult for a parent to fully trust the caseworker, a problem further compounded depending on the parent's understanding of how the child-welfare system works (57).
-A lack of trust and familiarity can create significant barriers to engagement and impede elements of case planning, including the identification of a family's strengths, needs, and resources (58).
+When a family becomes involved in our child-welfare system, it can be difficult for a parent to fully trust the caseworker, a problem further compounded depending on the parent's understanding of how the child-welfare system works.29 A lack of trust and familiarity can create significant barriers to engagement and impede elements of case planning, including the identification of a family's strengths, needs, and resources.30

 We must ensure the decision-making and planning process is family-driven with children and families as an integral part.
-Effective family engagement is at the heart of child welfare (59).
-The voices of parents, children, and other caregivers will be centered and elevated at each stage of the child-welfare process and proceedings.
-We will actively engage families early and with a sense of urgency so they are supported and empowered to meet their children's safety and well-being needs, and their own, through empathetic listening, compassion, and respect (60).
+Effective family engagement is at the heart of child welfare.31 The voices of parents, children, and other caregivers will be centered and elevated at each stage of the child-welfare process and proceedings.
+We will actively engage families early and with a sense of urgency so they are supported and empowered to meet their children's safety and well-being needs, and their own, through empathetic listening, compassion, and respect.32

-Positive parental, child, and family engagement are critical to successful outcomes (61).
-When families are included in the decision-making and planning process, we enhance the fit between needs and services, and increase the likelihood of family participation in services and case plan completion (62).
-We succeed when families are encouraged and empowered to be their own champions, and work towards family-driven case goals based on their specific strengths, resources, and needs (63).
+Positive parental, child, and family engagement are critical to successful outcomes.33 When families are included in the decision-making and planning process, we enhance the fit between needs and services, and increase the likelihood of family participation in services and case plan completion.34 We succeed when we encourage and empower families to be their own champions, and work towards family-driven case goals based on their specific strengths, resources, and needs.35

-One strategy to promote family engagement is to provide parents with the ability to choose from a defined set of options rather than imposing a single option(64).
-We also need to provide timelines to help them understand what is likely to happen and what they need to do (65).
-These both help to engage families by conveying respect (66).
-Another strategy is to ensure that case-planning meetings are arranged around the family's availability and are utilized to engage the family in case-planning discussions (67).
+One strategy to promote family engagement is to provide parents with the ability to choose from a defined set of options rather than imposing a single option.36 We also need to provide timelines to help them understand what is likely to happen and what they need to do.37 These both help to engage families by conveying respect.38 Another strategy is to ensure that caseplanning meetings are arranged around the family's availability and are utilized to engage the family in case-planning discussions.39